-The Church “needs to listen unceasingly to what she must believe, to her reasons for hoping, to the new commandment of love,” Pope Francis writes in an introduction released by the Vatican Congregation for the Evangelisation of Peoples and the Pontifical Mission Societies to the Extraordinary Month of Mission that the universal Church is celebrating in October this year.
+The Church “needs to listen unceasingly to what she must believe, to her reasons for hoping, to the new commandment of love,” Pope Francis writes in an introduction released by the Vatican Congregation for the Evangelisation of Peoples and the Pontifical Mission Societies to the Extraordinary Month of Mission that the universal Church will be celebrating in October this year.

 Built around the theme, Baptised and Sent: The Church on mission in the modern world, Pope Francis is calling for the month to be marked in every diocese in every country, but he is quite clear he wants the celebration to be something extraordinary, something different, out of the box.